 Dukkhaṃ bhikkhave veditabbaṃ… dukkhanirodhagāminī paṭipadā veditabbā” ti iti yantaṃ vuttaṃ, idametaṃ paṭicca vuttaṃ.

-Monks, dukkha is to be understood… the path leading to the cessation of dukkha is to be understood.
+Monks, dukkha is to be known… the path leading to the cessation of dukkha is to be known.
 What was said in this way was said with reference to this.

 Further Notes on the Dukkha